github/docs/content/code-security/codeql-cli/codeql-cli-manual/bqrs-decode.md

 #### `--start-at=<offset>`

 \[Advanced] Start printing the row defined at a particular byte offset in the BQRS file.
-The offset must be gotten from [codeql bqrs info](/code-security/codeql-cli/codeql-cli-manual/bqrs-info), or from the "next" pointer found in JSON output from a previous invocation with `--rows` set.
+The offset must be gotten from "[codeql bqrs info](/code-security/codeql-cli/codeql-cli-manual/bqrs-info)", or from the "next" pointer found in JSON output from a previous invocation with `--rows` set.
 Other offsets are likely to produce nonsense output and/or explicit errors.